Suh-Kyung-Duk2/coderbyte/README.md

 - It supports withdrawals of less than $1,000,000, and prints impossible if the balance is insufficient.
 - The ATM is powered by admin in the main() function.
 While the power is on, the ATM receives customers.

+##### Initializations

+- For the experiment, I put one card and two accounts on the bank's server.
+- Pin : 1234
+- Account list
+0. Account number 987, money 2000
+1. Account number 654, money 1000

 ##### How to use